 Course Syllabus: Litigation and Expert Witness for Appraisers

-This course is provided by the International School of Gemology as part of our Advanced Forensic Gemology course program.
-The course is an instructor supported, self-study online education course covering all aspects of how jewelry appraisers can work in the insurance and litigation industry as litigation consultants and expert witnesses.
-It has been developed with the help of the Global Claims Associates, an international insurance services company specializing in high value jewelry claims, investigations, and litigation.
+This course is part of the ISG forensic gemology education program for professional gemologists and appraisers around the world.
+It is based on case history of litigation and expert witness actions in the United States and Europe.
+The course further utilizes the Business Law Certification program of Cornell Law School to provide a high-quality advanced education experience to jewelry appraisers.
+The course is an instructor supported, self-study online education covering all aspects of how jewelry appraisers can work in the insurance and litigation industry as litigation consultants and expert witnesses.
+The course is open to all jewelry appraisers and gemologists with emphasis on those seeking to enter the professional litigation consultant field of high value jewelry claims and litigation.
+It has been developed as part of the Global Claims Associates, an international insurance services company specializing in high value jewelry claims, investigations, and litigation.
 The Global Claims Associates is a member of the National Association of Independent Insurance Adjusters.

-The purpose of this course is to provide professional litigation and expert witness knowledge for professional jewelry appraisers to expand their professional services into the litigation and insurance claims field.
-The course has been designed by insurance industry professionals with many years’ experience in the claims handling and litigation process.
+The purpose of this course is to provide professional litigation and expert witness knowledge for experienced jewelry appraisers to expand their services into the litigation and insurance claims fields.
+The course has been designed by insurance industry professionals with many years’ experience in insurance claims handling and litigation consulting.
 These include underwriters, adjusters, and litigation managers.
-The course is based on actual case history from recent litigations and expert witness testimony experience by the instructor.
+The course is based on actual case history from recent litigations and expert witness testimony experience by the instructor and others.
 Through this course, students will learn how to establish and conduct themselves when providing professional jewelry appraisal assistance to the insurance and litigation industry around them.

 The course is comprised of eleven lessons with 21 video lectures, 10 written assignments, with practice exams and a final exam at the end.